apostrophecms/apostrophe-documentation/core-server.md

 ### `callAll(methodName, args..., callback)`

-**This is a legacy method, all instances of it in the apostrophe core now instead call `callAllAndEmit` which also emits an Apostrophe promise event.**
+**This is a legacy method, all instances of it in the apostrophe core now instead call `callAllAndEmit` which also emits an Apostrophe [promise event](/docs/events.html).**

 When `callAll` is invoked with a method name such as `docBeforeSave`, Apostrophe invokes that method on **ALL modules that have one**.

 **A callback is required when invoking `callAll`, but optional when receiving it.** That is, your code that invokes `callAll` **must** be asynchronous and pass a callback as the last argument to `callAll`.
 However, some of the modules that implement `methodName` may omit the callback if they do not need to do any asynchronous work. `docBeforeSave` is a good example: some modules only need to copy one property to another, while others might need to consult another database.

-The `callAll` technique is widely used in Apostrophe.
+For legacy reasons, the `callAll` technique is widely used in core Apostrophe modules.
 For instance, [page-before-send](modules/apostrophe-pages/index.html#pageBeforeSend) is invoked just before a page is sent to the browser, allowing all modules one last opportunity to do some asynchronous work and add more information to `req.data`.
+But new code should listen for the `apostrophe-pages:beforeSend` [promise event](/docs/events.html) instead.

 ### `destroy()`